BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 **General provisions**

-1. The equity risk sub-module referred to in point (b) of the second subparagraph of Article 105(5) of Directive 2009/138/EC shall include a risk sub-module for type 1 equities and a risk sub-module for type 2 equities.
+1. The equity risk sub-module referred to in point (b) of the second subparagraph of Article 105(5) of Directive/EC shall include a risk sub-module for type 1 equities and a risk sub-module for type 2 equities.

 2. Type 1 equities shall comprise equities listed in regulated markets in the countries which are members of the European Economic Area (EEA) or the Organisation for Economic Cooperation and Development (OECD).